Labour is painful, so it’s important to learn about all the ways that you can relieve the pain.

 - Bring a partner, friend or relative to support you during labour, but if you don't have anyone, don't worry — your midwife will give you all the support you need.

 - Ask your partner to massage you (although you may find that you don't want to be touched).

 - Have a warm bath or shower.

-- A hot water bottle or hot pack or cold pack placed on your back or lower abdomen
+- Place a hot water bottle or hot pack or cold pack on your back or lower abdomen.

 Gas and air (nitrous oxide)

 Another form of pain relief is the intramuscular injection (into the muscle of your thigh or buttock) of a drug, such as pethidine or morphine.
 It takes about 30 minutes to work and the effects last between 2 and 4 hours.

 There are some side effects to be aware of:

 - It can make some women feel woozy, sick and forgetful.